 - Participate in all CyberCorps activities including job fairs, and other meetings.

 - Accept no external employment without written permission from the University’s CyberCorps program.

 - Search for and complete cybersecurity-related government internships during the summers while funded under the program.

-- Search for and complete employment with the government (federal, state, local, or tribal) immediately following graduation.
-The length of employment must equal the duration of the scholarship.
+- Search for and complete employment with the executive branch of the federal government immediately following graduation.
+The length of employment must at least be equal to the duration of the scholarship.

 - Participation in the university’s cyber collegiate competitive teams.